Ombudspersons for Doctoral Researchers and Supervisors at KIT

 Doctoral researchers and supervisors are free to initiate contact with any Ombudsperson at any point.
 They can decide for themselves whom they wish to address irrespective of their research background.
 As independent persons of trust, the Ombudspersons offer advice and recommendations and will seek to mediate between disputing parties.
 The Ombudspersons are bound to confidentiality.

-The KIT Ombudspersons are:
+The KIT Ombudspersons are

 |

-Area of Expertise: | Technical philosophy and philosophy of science |
+Area of Expertise: | Electronic Devices and Systems, Printed Electronics |

-At KIT since: | 2015 |
+At KIT since: | 2013 |

 Experience in supporting doctoral researchers or connection to doctoral researchers: |